MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### Create an Azure Spring Cloud instance and Apps

 Provision an Azure Spring Cloud instance in your Azure subscription.
 Then, provision an app for every service being migrated.
-Do not include the Spring Cloud registry and configuration servers.
+Don't include the Spring Cloud registry and configuration servers.
 Do include the Spring Cloud Gateway service.
 For instructions, see the [Azure Spring Cloud quickstart](/azure/spring-cloud/spring-cloud-quickstart-launch-app-portal).

 ### Prepare the Spring Cloud Config server

 > [!NOTE]
-> If your current Spring Cloud Config repository is on the local file system or on premises, you will first need to migrate or replicate your configuration files to a private cloud-based repository, such as GitHub, Azure Repos, or BitBucket.
+> If your current Spring Cloud Config repository is on the local file system or on premises, you'll first need to migrate or replicate your configuration files to a private cloud-based repository, such as GitHub, Azure Repos, or BitBucket.

 [Configure the configuration server](/azure/spring-cloud/spring-cloud-tutorial-config-server) in your Azure Spring Cloud instance.